 Applicant households must meet the established occupancy standards of local Landlord/Tenant laws.
 As a general policy, there should be a minimum of one person per bedroom and no more than two persons per bedroom.

 Units will be assigned in accordance with the following standards:

-Bedroom Size Minimum Occupancy Maximum Occupancy 1 Bedroom 1 person 2 people
+Bedroom Size Minimum Occupancy Maximum Occupancy

+1 Bedroom 1 person 2 persons

+2 Bedroom 2 persons 4 persons